 They also talk about the sizes of mold spores, which range from 3 to 40 microns across.
 Since HEPA filters catch anything greater than 0.3 microns in diameter you can expect positive results when using an air purifier to improve your indoor air quality.

 Using an air purifier will help create cleaner, healthier air in your home, but which one is the best air purifier for basements?
 This might help make your decision easier.
-We provide reviews of six air purifiers on the market today.
-Of course we save the best for last, so go ahead and check out number 6 if you’re in a hurry.

 Did you know that in 2015, the household air purifier market had a size of about 5.97 million units?
 That means people are definitely trying to improve their air quality!